 News and Events

-The Wellness Resource Center, together with the SARC, is proud to introduce the Flip the Script Series, designed to help us Re-Examine what we think and feel about relationships, Re-Discover our relationships with ourselves, and Re-Define our relationships with our partners, friends, and families.
+Together with the SARC, the WRC is proud to introduce the Flip the Script Series, designed to help us Re-Examine what we think and feel about relationships, Re-Discover our relationships with ourselves, and Re-Define our relationships with our partners, friends, and families.
 We are constantly learning new ideas and misconceptions about what a healthy relationship looks like, the "cool way" to communicate with one another, and who we are "supposed" to be in a relationship.
 These norms become scripts, we become characters, and we end up missing out on the authentic connection we're really looking for.
 With the right tools and exploration, we are able to "flip the script" and take back the agency and love within ourselves and our relationships.
-Coming up in Block 4:

-There will be a BADASS Active Bystander Intervention Training on December 13 at 3:30pm in Loomis Lounge.
+The WRC conducts frequent BADASS Active Bystander Intervention Trainings.
 Learn about the issues that face many members of our community (such as sexual violence, discrimination, substance abuse and mental illness), strategies for overcoming barriers to action, and the skills to take action to help create a safe, healthy and inclusive community.
+As part of the broad Active Bystander Intervention offerings, we also offer Mental Health First Aid, QPR, and Trauma Informed Communities.

 Campus Clarity Program Teaches Students to